Armored Combat:Conventions - Acknowledgement of blows - Effects of missiles

 General

-- Due to safety limits placed on these weapons and the low mass of the ammunition, they are designed to typically strike with less force and need not strike with the same force as hand-held weapons to be considered a killing or a good blow.
+1. Due to the safety limits placed on these weapons, including the low mass of the ammunition, missiles will typically strike with less force than a handheld weapon.

-- This does not transfer the responsibility of judging the effects of blows to the archer, as it is left to the honor of the combatant being struck by the weapon to judge the effects.
+2. This does not transfer the responsibility of judging the effects of blows to the archer, as it is left to your honor as the combatant being struck to judge the effects.

 Siege-class missiles